 Become a Hematologist or Oncologist

 A hematologist or oncologist is a highly specialized MD trained in the diagnosis and treatment of cancers related to the blood, bone marrow, immune, and vascular systems.
-The responsibilities of hematologists or oncologists may include recommending and ordering diagnostic testing for patients, consulting with patients regarding the course of treatment, staying updated on the research regarding diagnosis and treatment of blood-related disorders, managing a physician support team, and engaging in and presenting research.
-Hematologists and oncologists generally choose a focus on pediatric or adult oncology.
+Hematologists or oncologists may recommend and order diagnostic testing for patients, consult with patients regarding the course of treatment, stay updated on research regarding the diagnosis and treatment of blood-related disorders, manage a physician support team, and engage in and present research.
+Hematologists and oncologists generally focus on pediatric or adult oncology.

 To become a hematologist or oncologist is a long road through medical school, a residency in internal medicine (for those who wish to treat adults), or pediatrics (for those who wish to treat children/teens), followed by a fellowship in hematology/oncology (e.g., the Atrium Health Center for Advanced Practice Fellowship in hematology and oncology).
 To practice, a hematologist/oncologist must earn board certification from the American Board of Internal Medicine (ABIM).